delanni/react-three-flight-visualization/README.md

 <insert final demo link>

 ## Steps to build a basic flight visualization app
+Note: This guide doesn't contain all the required code changes.
+You might need to improvise/bridge between steps, I am not detailing every change, however this git repository contains the incremental changes in different commits!

 ### Step 0 - Preparations done by us
 Create react app